 - Complete an online school application. - Contact the Financial Aid Office (if financial assistance is needed). - If required for the program, take the TABE.
-See Testing Requirements for details. - Meet with a career or program advisor. - Students requesting disability accommodations should self-disclose the disability and must provide supporting documentation. - · Provide transcripts as required. - Register in the Admissions Office for main campus programs or Institute of Public Safety main office for Florida Law Enforcement Academy, Correctional Officer and Fire Fighter programs. - Pay the registration fee, tuition, and program fees in the Business Office for main campus programs or in the Institute of Public Safety main office for Florida Law Enforcement Academy, Correctional Officer, and Fire Fighter programs.
+See Testing Requirements for details. - · Meet with a career advisor. - Students requesting disability accommodations should self-disclose the disability and must provide supporting documentation. - Provide transcripts as required. - Register in the Admissions Office for programs available on the main campus and instructional service centers; Register at the Institute of Public Safety office for Florida Law Enforcement Academy, Correctional Officer and the Fire Fighter/Emergency Medical Technician (EMT) - Combined programs. - Pay the registration fee, tuition, and program fees in the Business Office for main campus programs or in the Institute of Public Safety main office for Florida Law Enforcement Academy, Correctional Officer, and Fire Fighter/EMT - Combined programs.

-Students are also strongly encouraged to contact the program instructor prior to their first day of class with any questions.
+Students are also strongly encouraged to attend a Program Information Session or contact the program instructor prior to their first day of class with any questions.

-A career advisor will review all student applications, explain admission requirements and recommend program placement based on student interest, aptitude, training, and space availability.
+A career advisor will review all student applications, explain admission requirements, and recommend program placement based on student interest, aptitude, training, and space availability.